daviddigital/apidocs/venues/get-booking-list.md

 {% endapi-method-summary %}

 {% api-method-description %}
-Get a list of bookings.
+Get a list of bookings and quotes.
 {% endapi-method-description %}

 {% api-method-spec %}